RanBaz/Ranil_Store/README.md

 - Follow existing code structure and style
 - Use clear commit messages
 - Submit feature branches via pull requests

 ---

-## 📄 License

-This repository is proprietary and not licensed for public use.
-All rights reserved.

----